Baras Church: San Jose de Baras

 The miraculous image of San Jose de Baras (El Glorioso Patriarca Señor San José de Baras) is a detallado image of St. Joseph cradling and facing the Christ Child on one arm and a traditional staff with a sheaf of lilies on the other.
 He stands atop a cloud base with the heads of two cherubs visible.
 The image is carved with a classic green robe with a bright golden yellow cape and a hat on his back.
 The Christ Child sits on a white long robe facing the beholder with right palm pointing to St. Joseph.

 The venerated image is often draped in gorgeous embroidered capes offered by his devotees.
 Metal accouterments adorn the image, including a paragua for St. Joseph and the diagnostic tres potencias on the Christ Child's head.

-On December 7, 2021, as part of the Diocesan Consecration to St. Joseph and Elevation of Baras Church as a Diocesan Shrine, two ex-voto medallions were offered and placed on the staff of the miraculous centuries-old image of El Glorioso Patriarca Señor San José de Baras by the Bishop of the Diocese of Antipolo, Most Rev. Francisco M. De Leon, DD., and Baras Municipal Mayor, Kathrine Robles.
+On December 7, 2021, as part of the Diocesan Consecration to St. Joseph and Elevation of Baras Church as a Diocesan Shrine, two ex-voto medallions were offered and placed on the staff of the San José de Baras image by the Bishop of the Diocese of Antipolo, Most Rev. Francisco M. De Leon, DD., and Baras Municipal Mayor, Kathrine Robles.